omarryhan/flask-stateless-auth/README.md

     - Authenticate statelessly without the use of sessions.
 (Typically used when implementing REST APIs).
     - Not to issue signed tokens e.g.(JWT), instead issue tokens that are to be validated against a db or a datastore of sorts.

-- Flask-Stateless-Auth is similar to OAUTH2 but it's specifically designed to provide the ability for *1st party* clients to authenticate with bearer tokens.
+- Flask-Stateless-Auth is similar to OAUTH2 but it's specifically designed to provide **1st party** clients the ability to authenticate with **secret** bearer tokens.
 - Flask-Stateless-Auth stores a current_stateless_user variable in the request context upon authentication using the `token_required` decorator

 - Developer is free to implement their own authorization scheme, However: